U.S. Car Theft Prevention Guide

 You might have seen something like this used on “bait cars”—cars that police use to trap car thieves.
 Essentially, they disable your vehicle from being able to start by shutting off some element of your car’s ignition system (what the kill switch controls can vary by model and installation).

-These devices are ideal for drivers who live in areas where auto theft is a known issue.
-They don’t do much to prevent a thief from stealing items from your car.
+These devices are ideal for drivers who live in areas where car theft is a troubling issue.
+They don’t do much to prevent a car thief from stealing items from your vehicle.
 They’ll also require an experienced technician to install.
 On the up-side, a kill switch is pretty affordable—ranging from $35 to $200 for a complete kit.

 These are a bit different from car alarms.
 Vehicle immobilizers are increasingly common as standard equipment on most new cars.
 They are often comprised of a microchip included in the key.
 Attempting to start the car without the key and chip will disable the fuel pump (in most cases) and prevent fuel from going to the engine—making the car impossible to drive.
 The great thing is that this feature has been standard for most manufacturers for a while now.
 If you have a vehicle manufactured prior to 2000, you may want to double check to see if your car has this feature.
 Be aware that vehicle immobilizers won’t prevent someone from breaking into your car and stealing items from inside.